SimLeek/Ardu_blimp/README.md

     (1.29-.178)*9.8*(4/3)*pi*r^3 - s*4*pi*r^2 - m = 0

-where r is the radius of the spherical balloon (in meters), s is the skin density (in kilograms/meters^2), and m is the mass to be carried (in kilograms).
+where r is the radius of the spherical balloon (in meters), s is the skin density (in kilograms/meters^2, 288 for latex balloon), and m is the mass to be carried (in kilograms).

 ###Jellyfish type